- June 12, 2017 - June 16, 2017 - 9:00 am - 12:00 pm

 - Build a house!
 You have a certain budget and number of materials you can use… how will you mathematically strategize how to use them?

-The cost of this program is $100 per student, which includes all in-class materials with the exception of computers.
-Students will be responsible for bringing their own laptop to access the Minecraft software.
-Please no Chromebooks!
-If your student needs to borrow a PAST laptop, please let us know ASAP, as supplies are limited.
+The cost of this program is $100 per student, which includes all in-class materials.
 Minecraft accounts are available free of charge for use during the class.
 Students are also welcome to use their own accounts.
 This program is open to rising 3rd-5th Graders, ages 8-11.

 ***Please fill out the forms located here in order to complete registration for this program***